There are really good reasons for organisations to be focusing on their “purpose” right now.

 - Tell the story of its purpose

-- Attract people who are inspired by its purpose
+- Attract people who are inspired by it

 - Repel people who aren’t a great fit